snookgum/stat390/report/Apr14.md

       - Standardard variables
    - Determining distributions & possible transformations
    - Visualizations
+2. Go to their website or try using their app ourselves to get more context
-2. Come up with possible questions for stakeholders
+3. Come up with possible questions for stakeholders